FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

  - Add the service principal as members of the **Fabric REST API Applications** group
  - Add the **Fabric REST API Applications** group to the **Service Principals can use Fabric APIs** setting.

-Now let's work through each of these three steps.
-Start by navigating to the Entra Id portal and create a new security group named **Fabric REST API Applications**.
+Now let's work through each of these steps.
+Start by navigating to the Entra Id portal.
+Create a new security group named **Fabric REST API Applications**.

 <img src="./images/GettingStarted/media/image25.png" style="width:70%" />